How Having Kids Affects Your Insurance

 - Your home and free-standing structures on your property (such as sheds)

-- Liability lawsuits in the event that someone is injured on your property
+- Liability lawsuits if someone gets injured on your property

 - Other specified perils such as hail, fire, lightning, theft, vandalism etc.

-Your home insurance policy will also provide you with the funds for alternative living arrangements, in the event that your home is deemed uninhabitable for a period of time.
+Your home insurance policy will also provide you with the funds for alternative living arrangements if your home is deemed uninhabitable for a period of time.

 Also, if you’re planning to move to a bigger house after the birth of your little one, consider before buying a new home how much this might increase your premiums and whether you can afford to do so.

-Talking with a licensed broker will help you to determine the types of coverage you’ll need and can make this process significantly easier.
+Talking with a licensed broker will help you to determine the types of coverage you’ll need and can make this process more manageable.

 The right life insurance policy will provide your family with at least five to seven years worth of “your income,” so that they can continue to have the same quality of life after a sudden death.
 We also recommend having some additional life insurance protection to cover the cost of the funeral itself.
 These funds can help take care of funeral arranges during a time when the last thing your family should be thinking about is money.